Narco-Saints: Controversy

-On September 13, 2022 (local time), the Minister of Foreign Affairs of Suriname expressed his displeasure about the Netflix original series Suriname, saying, “Suriname has been portrayed as a drug-transfer country for many years.
+On September 13, 2022, the Minister of Foreign Affairs of Suriname expressed his displeasure about the Netflix original series, saying, "Suriname has been portrayed as a drug-transfer country for many years.
 We are working to improve the image.
 But we are at a disadvantage again with Netflix's 'Suriname' isn't just foreshadowing legal action against producers."
 He also announced that he would send an anti-job protest letter to the US ambassador in Suriname.
 A senior government official in Suriname went public about the job and expressed his discomfort.
 The interest in Netflix's response was consolidated.
 Later, Ahn Eun-joo, deputy spokesperson for the Ministry of Foreign Affairs announced "If there is a misunderstanding, try to resolve it".
 In the end, it even showed signs of turning into a diplomatic issue.
 The Embassy of South Korea in Venezuela asserted that it was concerned about the safety of local residents in Suriname.